polekar-ankit/ImagePicker/README.md

 # ImagePicker
 [![](https://jitpack.io/v/polekar-ankit/ImagePicker.svg)](https://jitpack.io/#polekar-ankit/ImagePicker).

-## now we are migrating our library to kotlin.
+## Now we are migrating our library to kotlin.
 Easy to use and configurable library to Pick an image from the Gallery or Capture image using Camera.

 It contains source code, help and one sample app to test the functionality.